wp-plugins/sr-wrapper/readme.txt

 == Description ==

-This plugin allows page authors to easily demonstrate shortcodes in their posts and pages by wrapping them inside a shortcode that does -- well, nothing.
+This plugin allows page authors to easily demonstrate shortcodes in their posts and pages by wrapping them inside a shortcode that does---well, nothing.
 It's a NOOP.

 == Usage ==